appdotnet/api-spec/content/reference/authentication/index.md

 * **[Password flow](/reference/authentication/flows/password/)** - use this if you're building a native application (or an application where it is difficult to use a web browser) and want to avoid implementing a web-based authentication flow.
 This flow requires special permission to use and comes with a bunch of extra rules and requirements to protect user security.

 <div class="alert alert-error alert-block">
-<p>If you're submitting your application to one of Apple's App Stores, we suggest you implement authentication via the <a href="/reference/authentication/flows/sdk/">Native App SDK flow</a> or the <a href="/reference/authentication/flows/password/">Password Flow</a>.
+<p>If you're submitting your application to one of Apple's App Stores, you should not use any of the web based flows.
+We suggest you implement authentication via the <a href="/reference/authentication/flows/sdk/">Native App SDK flow</a> with the <a href="/reference/authentication/flows/password/">Password Flow</a> as a backup.
 Otherwise, it's possible your app will be rejected.</p>
 </div>

 ### App Token